daniel1820815/daniel1820815.github.io/_drafts/clus23.md

 ADD MORE INTRO

-## The six reasons
+## My six reasons

-1. The People
+### 1. The People

+Cisco Live is all about the people and the people make this event to an awesome event.
+You will meet friends, coworkers, or ex-coworkers which you haven't see for some time.
+You will meet virtual friends from several social media platforms again or for the first time which is a great experience getting to know each other face to face rather than online.
+You will make new friends and get to know new business partners and much more.
+Don't miss the chance to book a Meet the Engineer (MTE) to connect and exchange with outstanding tech people from Cisco.
+The opportunity to meet and connect with people face to face is an underestimate value in live which can't be compensated using online meetings.
+Attend Cisco Live because of the people!

-2. The Sessions
+### 2. The Sessions

-3. The DevNet Zone
+### 3. The DevNet Zone

-4. The World of Solutions
+### 4. The World of Solutions

-5. Learning & Certification
+### 5. Learning & Certification

-6. The Party
+### 6. The Party

 ## Conclusion

-meeting old friends, met virtual friends and new friends

 temperature adjusted